-Net cash used in investing activities in fiscal 2016 was \$377.5 million, which included (i) \$310.1 million in capital expenditures primarily related to the expansion of our solar cell manufacturing capacity and costs associated with solar power systems, leased and to be leased; (ii) \$24.0 million paid for the acquisition of AUOSP, net of cash acquired; (iii) a \$22.7 million increase in restricted cash; (iv) \$11.5 million paid for investments in consolidated and unconsolidated investees; (v) \$9.8 million in payments to 8point3 Energy Partners; (vi) \$5.0 million paid for purchases of marketable securities; and (vii) \$0.5 million paid for intangibles.
+Net cash used in investing activities in fiscal 2016 was \$354.8 million, which included (i) \$310.1 million in capital expenditures primarily related to the expansion of our solar cell manufacturing capacity and costs associated with solar power systems, leased and to be leased; (ii) \$24.0 million paid for the acquisition of AUOSP, net of cash acquired; (iii) \$11.5 million paid for investments in consolidated and unconsolidated investees; (iv) \$9.8 million in payments to 8point3 Energy Partners; (v) \$5.0 million paid for purchases of marketable securities; and (vi) \$0.5 million paid for intangibles.
 This was offset by: (i) \$6.2 million in proceeds from sales or maturities of marketable securities.

-Net cash provided by investing activities in fiscal 2015 was \$109.4 million, which included \$539.8 million in proceeds from 8point3 Energy Partners.
-This was partially offset by (i) \$328.4 million in capital expenditures primarily related to the expansion of our solar cell manufacturing capacity and costs associated with solar power systems, leased and to be leased; (ii) \$64.8 million paid for acquisitions; (iii) a \$23.2 million increase in restricted cash; (iv) \$9.9 million paid for intangibles; and (v) \$4.1 million paid for investments in unconsolidated investees.
+Net cash provided by investing activities in fiscal 2015 was \$132.6 million, which included \$539.8 million in proceeds from 8point3 Energy Partners.
+This was partially offset by (i) \$328.4 million in capital expenditures primarily related to the expansion of our solar cell manufacturing capacity and costs associated with solar power systems, leased and to be leased; (ii) \$64.8 million paid for acquisitions; (iii) \$9.9 million paid for intangibles; and (iv) \$4.1 million paid for investments in unconsolidated investees.